hyunbink/hyunbink/README.md

 -->
 - 😄 Pronouns: He/Him
 - 🌱 I’m currently learning React Hooks, Typescript, and Python
-- ✍ You can find my projects here [projects]
+- ✍ You can find my projects here [Github Repos]
-- 📫 How to reach me:
+- 📫 How to reach me: Message me from my portfolio [here]!

 ### Connect with me: